Tag Archive for: general medicine

 “Air Pollution” Speaker: Prof. Isabella Annesi-Maesano, INSERM Research Director, Co-Director of the Desbrest Institute of Epidemiology and Public Health (IDESP), UMR 1302, INSERM and the University of Montpellier

-Please note that this program is subject to change depending on the health situation.
+Please note that this program is subject to change depending on the public health situation.

 MSPU: What is it?

-A Multidisciplinary Health Center is a multidisciplinary health center that has entered into an agreement with the Regional Health Agency (ARS) and a university with a medical program to promote training and research in primary care.
+A Multidisciplinary Health Center is a multiprofessional health center that has entered into an agreement with the Regional Health Agency (ARS) and a university with a medical program to promote training and research in primary care.

-Avicenne's MSPU: A Positive Outcome
+Avicenne's MSPU: A Positive Assessment

-This MSPU, led by Dr. Mark OUDE ENGBERIK and comprising some thirty healthcare professionals from various fields, has carried out several projects over the past five years.
+This MSPU, led by Dr. Mark OUDE ENGBERIK and comprising some 30 healthcare professionals from various fields, has carried out several projects over the past five years.
 Two major projects were discussed at this conference:

 • The TSAPPproject, which aims to train healthcare professionals on providing access to care for people with disabilities.

-• The SPES (Primary Care, Environment, and Health) project, which aims to promote health and environmental awareness among healthcare professionals and the general public.
+• The SPES (Primary Care, Environment, and Health) project, which aims to promote health and environmental awareness among professionals and the general public.

 Two new MSPUs in the region